 Most people can avoid coding entirely by using Web and mobile tools designed to handle the tasks that scripts, plugins, and HTML editors would normally perform.
 By using mobile, Web, and desktop apps designed for productivity and efficiency, it’s possible to perform virtually any operation that can be performed on a computer or mobile device, including responsive operations that check a set of conditions before proceeding.
 The Web-based service If This Then That provides a customizable, automated function for users who need to schedule a program to be executed when a certain set of conditions are met, such as an email being sent to an inbox or a phrase being published on social media.

 Classical Coding Vs. Machine Learning

-Over the next 10 to 20 years, the classical style of coding will become obsolete as artificial intelligence and quantum computing replace the software and technology in use today.
+Over the next several years, the classical style of coding will become obsolete as artificial intelligence and quantum computing replace the software and technology in use today.
 Basic scripting skills are useful for machine learning algorithms, but non-programmers will have more user-friendly alternatives, such as visual editors and modular code building blocks.

 As computers and mobile devices play an increasingly important role in everyday life, understanding how software works can make common tasks easier and more efficient.
 While computer coding may be useful for the average person in some situations, there are usually easier alternatives for most jobs.